nataliachelmecki/G11_BrickBreaker/README.md

 /src/music - Contains all the IPs needed to run the music controller project and the source files.
 /src/music/add_ddr/add_ddr/add_ddr.sdk/bluetooth_with_audio/src - Contains the software required. song1.h, song2.h, sound_effect.h contain the data samples required to reconstruct the song.
+/src/music/required - Contains the external files required for the music project to work properly.
+This includes the board files for the Nexys 4 DDR and the Digilent IP.
+Extract and refresh IP Repositories if necessary.
+Add Nexys 4 DDR files to board_files if necessary.

 ## Authors